 14. Livestream Your Open House on Facebook

-One of the best open house tips for realtors is to take advantage of livestreams.
-Livestreams are a highly effective means of increasing the popularity of your open house event.
+One of the best open house tips for realtors is to take advantage of live streams.
+Live streaming to Facebook and YouTube at the same time is a highly effective means of increasing the popularity of your open house event.
 It gives people who can’t come see the home in person a chance to still view it online and ask you questions.

 If possible, try streaming the event when it’s full of people to show viewers that it’s a popular home.
 This will also help boost your reputation and build social proof, as people will see you interact with the attendees at the open house.